Andrew357965/stock_data_analysis/README.md

 Open `stock_data_analysis.ipynb` in Google Colab or Jupyter Notebook.

 ## Results
 KF extracted latent signal from raw data, which include random noise.
-Even though this was not sufficient for the ML models to effectively predict the direction of future price movements, confirming that technical features alone contain no exploitable structure.
+This was not sufficient for the ML models to effectively predict the direction of future price movements, confirming that technical features alone contain no exploitable structure.
 Finally, our models are consistent with the weak form of the Efficient Market Hypothesis.

 ## References
 - [1] Welch, G., Bishop, G. (2006).
 An Introduction to the Kalman Filter.